dragonlobster/luvlox/README.md

 contract = await factory.deploy("Love Chain", "lc"); // deploy the contract - deploys with first wallet from hardhat node
 ```

-The first argument is the public name of the contract that everyone wll see, the second is the abbreviation (can be anything)
+The first argument is the public name of the contract that everyone will see, the second is the abbreviation (like symbol of nft token) (can be anything)

 `test`:
 ```javascript